 When it comes to travel requirements to Mexico, here’s what Canada’s Department of Foreign Affairs and International Trade has to say: By law, Canadian citizens, including those with dual nationality, must have a valid passport to enter Mexico.
 Without it, you won’t be allowed entry, and you will be sent back to Canada.

 But here’s another thing: the layovers between Canada and Mexico often take place in US cities, and this matter can complicate your trip further.
 Why?
 The United States has stricter laws when it comes to allowing individuals with a criminal record to enter their territory.
 That said, it’s best for travellers to have a Canadian pardon or a US entry waiver prior to travel.

 It is still possible to obtain a passport, even if you have a criminal record.
 But chances are you will be held for questioning at the US border when you travel.
-This is because the US Center for Border Protection is authorized to run personal information in the Canadian Police Information Centre database.
+Does Canada Share Criminal Records With Mexico?
+Yes!
+The US Center for Border Protection is authorized to run personal information in the Canadian Police Information Centre database.
 This database has information on a person’s criminal record in Canada.
 In most cases, travel restrictions apply.
 Crossing the border with a criminal record and no US entry waiver is considered illegal.
 Therefore, you won’t be allowed entry to the US and you won’t be able to reach Mexico.

 Given the circumstances mentioned above, your next course of action should be to seek Canadian pardon or obtain a waiver.

 It’s true that Canada and Mexico are NAFTA partners.
 It’s also said that Mexico is less strict when it comes to border control.
 But you still need to check in with the Canadian Embassy before you travel.
 So in order to be allowed entry, it’s best to obtain a Canadian Pardon and a US entry waiver.

 - Canadian Pardon and Waiver:

 What does a pardon and a waiver do?